Guam: Post-war

 After World War II, the Guam Organic Act of 1950 established Guam as an unincorporated organized territory of the United States, provided for the structure of the island's civilian government, and granted the people U.S. citizenship.
-However, the grant of citizenship did not include full civil and political rights.
-The Organic Act excluded the right to trial by jury, leading to further mobilization until the first jury trial in the territory was held in 1956.
 The Governor of Guam was federally appointed until 1968 when the Guam Elective Governor Act provided for the office's popular election.
-Since Guam is not a U.S. state, U.S. citizens residing on Guam are not allowed to vote for president and their only representation in the U.S. Congress is a non-voting member in the House of Representatives.
+Since Guam is not a U.S. state, U.S. citizens residing on Guam are not allowed to vote for president and their congressional representative is a non-voting member.

 They do, however, vote for party delegates in presidential primaries.

-Japanese sergeant Shoichi Yokoi spent 28 years in a self-dug cave in the jungle of Guam, where he hid to avoid capture by US forces in World War II.

 In 1969, a referendum on unification with the Northern Mariana Islands was held and rejected.
-In the 1970s, Maryly Van Leer Peck started an engineering program, expanded University of Guam, and founded Guam Community College.
-In the same period, Alby Mangels, Australian adventurer and filmmaker of World Safari visited Guam during his six-year escapade on the Pacific leg of his voyage aboard the Klaraborg.
+During the 1970s, Maryly Van Leer Peck started an engineering program, expanded University of Guam, and founded Guam Community College.
+In the same period, Alby Mangels, Australian adventurer and filmmaker of World Safari visited Guam during his six-year escapade on the leg of his voyage through the Pacific aboard the Klaraborg.

-In 1963, the removal of Guam's security clearance by President John F. Kennedy allowed for the development of a tourism industry.
-In the early 1990s, when the United States closed U.S. Naval Base Subic Bay and Clark Air Base bases in the Philippines after the expiration of their leases, many of the forces stationed there were relocated to Guam.
+The removal of Guam's security clearance by President John F. Kennedy in 1963 allowed for the development of a tourism industry.
+When the United States closed U.S. Naval Base Subic Bay and Clark Air Base bases in the Philippines after the expiration of their leases in the early 1990s, many of the forces stationed there were relocated to Guam.

 The 1997 Asian financial crisis, which hit Japan particularly hard, severely affected Guam's tourism industry.
 Military cutbacks in the 1990s also disrupted the island's economy.
 Economic recovery was further hampered by devastation from super typhoons Paka in 1997 and Pongsona in 2002, as well as the effects of the September 11 terrorist attacks and the crash of Korean Air Flight 801 on tourism.